Outreach and Community Education

-The division is a leader in improving services and support through education, collaboration, and other advocacy efforts in areas such as access to appropriate health care, transportation, emergency planning, community accessibility, and recreation.
+The Division of Developmental and Behavioral Pediatrics (DDBP) is a leader in improving services and support through education, collaboration, and advocacy efforts in areas such as access to appropriate healthcare, transportation, emergency planning, community accessibility, and recreation.

 - Advocacy programs that work with and support other community agencies